"How do I get an estimate?"

 "How do I know if the piece is worth refinishing?"

-customer to decide if the sentimental value of their
+customer to decide if the sentimental value of their piece warrants

-item warrants

-spending the money to have it refinished.
-A good rule
+spending the money to have it restored.

 "If it's too costly to repair my silver, do you buy it, or am I out of